 While it can take some practice, learning to turn your attention to something fun to distract you from eating can be healthy.
 Rather than reaching for a bag of chips, work on something you love.
 Tend to your garden, shoot some basketball, or engage in another favorite activity for a little while.

-To fight off food craving in general, stay focused on following a well-balanced diet that keeps you full and satisfied.
-Skipping out on good meals leaves you with a body that lacks nutrients and almost ensures you feel tired, run down, and stressed out.
+To fight off food cravings in general, stay focused on following a well-balanced diet that keeps you full and satisfied.
+Skipping out on good meals leaves you with a body that lacks nutrients and almost ensures you feel tired, run-down, and stressed out.

-When you’re overstressed and hungry, you may have a tendency to stop at the drive-thru on your way home.
+When you’re overstressed and hungry, you may tend to stop at the drive-thru on your way home.
 Instead, work on a plan for healthy meals that you prepare in advance so you always have something healthy to dine on, no matter how bad your day was.

 Eating three healthy meals a day and snacking on fresh fruits and vegetables can help curb your cravings for sugar and other unhealthy items.
 Avoid buying processed, sugary foods at the grocery store to keep you safe when cravings strike.